Science

 Course details

-During Year 12, students complete seven modules of study:
+During Year 12, students will complete four modules of study:

-The Practical Endorsement does not form part of the A level grade, but is reported separately.
-It is awarded based on completion of a minimum of 12 assessed practical activities carried out over the two years of the course.
+Students will gain practical skills throughout the course.
+These are assessed in the written examinations and in the practical endorsement.
+The practical endorsement is awarded based on completion of a minimum of 12 assessed practical activities carried out over the two years of the course.

 Link to course specification